About This Policy

 - Inform the Investigation Committee that it must prepare or direct the preparation of a written investigation report that meets the requirements of this policy and 42 CFR Part 93 as applicable.

 - Review the Allegation, the Inquiry Report, and the prescribed procedures and standards for the conduct of the Investigation, including the necessity for confidentiality and for developing a specific investigation plan.
 The Investigation Committee will be provided with a copy of this Policy and procedures and 42 CFR Part 93.
-The Research Compliance Officer will be present or available throughout the investigation to advise the committee as needed.
+The Director of Research Compliance will be present or available throughout the investigation to advise the committee as needed.

 5. Investigation Process.